john-kurkowski/john-kurkowski.github.io/_drafts/ongoing-learning-in-breadth-&-depth.md

 “3 steps?
 That’s it?” you gasp.
 “What if I get stuck with the wrong tool?”

+Much more effort and you risk analysis paralysis.

 I can't think of a technology company that was killed by its choice of tech.
 I can think of plenty that were killed by failing to get things done.
 There is an overlap there, but programmers put too much emphasis on it.
 With a small